 Approximately once a year, the school asks parents to complete a questionnaire to express their opinion (positive and negative) on the school.
-The school, in liaison with the Parent Council, then creates and action plan that incorporates parents' views to continue to improve the school.
+The school then creates and action plan that incorporates parents' views to continue to improve the school.
 We also ask parents to complete the Ofsted Parent View annually.

-There are also many events throughout the school year where parents are invited into school such as the termly Sharing Assembly, May Day, Harvest Festival and Sports Day.
+There are also many events throughout the school year where parents are invited into school such as the termly Sharing Assembly, May Day, Harvest Festival, the School Play and Sports Day.